Context

 Running the workshop

 Due to time and budget limitations, the workshop had to be run online across the US, the UK and Europe.
-Using Google Meet for the meeting and FigJam as a virtual whiteboard, I led both teams through the different steps that would lead us to our common creative vision for the project.
+Using Google Meet for the meeting and FigJam as a virtual whiteboard, I led both teams through the different steps of the workshop, which led us to our common creative vision for the project.

-NB: With more time, I would have also invited Adobe MAX guests to the workshop.
+NB: With more time, I would have also invited Adobe MAX visitors to the workshop.

 Team members from the US, the UK and Europe collaborating on a design vision